Koo's OT FG gives Falcons improbable 37-34 win over Panthers - WHIZ News

-The Panthers wouldn’t get another shot.
-Marcus Mariota, who threw three touchdown passes, ripped off a 30-yard run for the Falcons that set up Koo’s game-winner with 1:55 left in the extra period.
+Mariota, who threw three touchdown passes, ripped off a 30-yard run for the Falcons (4-4) that set up Koo’s game-winner with 1:55 left in the extra period.

+“He’s a resilient guy,” Falcons coach Arthur Smith said when asked about Mariota’s big run.
+“That’s why we believe in Marcus.
+There’s not many guys who can make that play.”

+Koo was carried off the field on the shoulders of his teammates.
+Moore — who finished with six catches for 152 yards — sat alone on the bench, staring in disbelief at a celebration that surely would’ve belonged to the Panthers (2-6) if he had merely kept his headgear buckled up.

 The Panthers had a chance to create a four-team logjam in the NFC South.
 Instead, the Falcons have the lead all to themselves with a .500 record.